Persistence in Financial Connectedness and Systemic Risk: Introduction

 \section{Introduction}

-Firms and economic entities create connections through a variety of channels \citep[see e.g.][]{richmond2019trade,garvey2015analytical,herskovic2020firm}.\footnote{\cite{richmond2019trade} measure connections through consumption growth. \cite{garvey2015analytical} tracks connections describing the supply chain, and \cite{herskovic2020firm} studies network connections among firm volatilities.} Network structures emerging from these relationships are central to risk measurement and management as well as understanding macroeconomic risks that form over business cycles.
-However, those studying networks in economics almost exclusively model the nature of such connections as constant.
+Firms and economic units create connections through a variety of channels \citep[see e.g.][]{richmond2019trade,garvey2015analytical,herskovic2020firm}.\footnote{\cite{richmond2019trade} measures connections through consumption growth. \cite{garvey2015analytical} tracks connections that describe the supply chain, and \cite{herskovic2020firm} studies network connections between firm volatilities.} These connections are dynamic and vary over time with changing states of an economy, as both stable and uncertain periods are associated with different shocks.
+At the same time, an increasing number of authors argue that economic variables are driven by shocks that influence their future value with heterogeneous levels of persistence \citep{bandi2019spectral,dew2016asset}.
+Connectedness and the subsequent network structures that emerge from these relationships are central to risk measurement and management, as well as to understanding macroeconomic risks that emerge over business cycles.

-In this paper, we argue that network connections exhibit heterogeneities and that they are dynamic.
-Naturally, economic connections show various degrees of persistence that one can reconcile with preferences of agents that differ depending on their horizon of interest \citep{giglio2015very,dew2016asset,bandi2019spectral}.
-It remains an open question what role such heterogeneous sources of connections play in networks, and especially how to infer information about the persistence of networks from data.
-Our main contribution provides a novel framework for the measurement of persistence and time-variation in network structures from a possibly data-rich environment.
+The main objective of this paper is to introduce measures capable of identifying the smoothly varying persistence structure of such linkages.
+As an interesting and important example, we provide an analysis of US sectors, with a focus on the financial sector, and identify a heterogeneous persistence structure of systemic risk.

+There are a variety of ways to measure connectedness.\footnote{Some propose measures derived from correlations or coefficient estimates \citep[see e.g.][]{engle2012dynamic,geraci2018measuring,calabrese2019new}, while others track links between individual companies and broader market/economic movements \citep[see e.g.][]{acharya2012capital,adrian2016covar,acharya2017measuring} .} In particular, \cite{diebold2014} provides a unifying framework for measuring connectedness and other network properties using variance decompositions from an approximate model.
+Variance decompositions track how shocks affect the future variation of variables within a system, and are therefore a natural choice for inferring network connectedness from data.\footnote{The subsequent literature has widely adopted the \cite{diebold2014} approach to address a variety of issues in finance and economics \citep[e.g.][]{yang2017quantitative,barunik2020asymmetric}.} However, the time evolution of such measures typically involves the estimation of static models that require covariance stationarity and roll through a time series of data.
+More importantly, such measures aggregate shocks and mask the persistence structures of a network.